369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/naive-bayes/README.md

 For this example we will use the 20newsgroups dataset as it's aready built into sklearn.

-  * To read more on it [click here](http://qwone.com/~jason/20Newsgroups/)
+  * **To read more on it [click here](http://qwone.com/~jason/20Newsgroups/)**
-  * To view an example article from the dataset [click here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/naive-bayes/img/60818)
+  * **To view an example article from the dataset [click here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/naive-bayes/img/60818)i**

-there are 20,000 posts split into 20 categories, a traning set containing 11,314 posts and finally a test set contaning 7,532 posts.
+There are 20,000 posts split into 20 categories, a traning set containing 11,314 posts and finally a test set contaning 7,532 posts.

-the dictonary contains 130,107 words and each document is a vector xᵢ ∈ ℝ¹³⁰¹⁰⁷

-where each feature represents the frequency of a specific word.
+The dictonary contains 130,107 words and each document is a vector xᵢ ∈ ℝ¹³⁰¹⁰⁷ where each feature represents the frequency of a specific word.

 With respect to the dictonary, the posts are normally quite short, so the vectors are generally very sparse, with the majority of the values equal to 0.0 (meaning that a word is not present in the document)